waltherg/backup.waltherg.github.io/_posts/2014-03-06-PLOS_Biology_Outlier_Detection.md

 consistently neurobiological topics.

-As far as I am aware PLOS Biology publish articles on all biological topics so there is probably no editorial factor our observation here.
+As far as I am aware PLOS Biology publish articles on all biological topics so there is probably no editorial factor to our observation here.

     %matplotlib inline